hmlongco/RxSwiftWidgets/README.md

 }
 ```
+## Walkthrough

-Let's do a quick walkthrough.
+Let's take a quick walk through the code.

 Our *UserListWidget* is a *WidgetView*, whose job is to return a single widget container that defines the interface for that view.